 - Insufficient sleep: Doubles the intensity of every other stressor.

-- Too much digital stimulation: Notifications, short videos, and screens until bedtime.
+- Too much digital stimulation: Notifications, short videos, and screens until the moment of sleep.

 - Lack of boundaries: Saying 'yes' to every request fills the day with unnecessary stress.